cintiamar/healywonder/README.md

 ### Media
 The Limbic Map - source: [wiederfunnel](https://www.widerfunnel.com/).
 All other images were created by the developer

+## Icons
+SVG Icons was designed on Canva by the developer.

 ## Acknowledgments
 My `Mentor Jubril` for continuous helpful  feedback.